Julia-Wagner/furry-friends/README.md

 While coding some issues kept me thinking for longer than others.
 Below is a list of issues that took me a while to fix.

 1. Having a full-width counter section on the *Home* page.
-    - The issue I found while adapting the counter section to desktop screen sizes was that it wasn´t full width on bigger screens.
+    - The issue I found while adapting the counter section to desktop screen sizes was that it was not full width on bigger screens.

     ![Issue with counter section](docs/screenshots/issue_counter.png)
     - This issue appeared because I limited the width of my `main` to `1600px`.
 I tried fixing this by using `position: absolute;`.
 However, this led me to another problem as it removed the element from the document flow.
 So I decided to use `width: 100vw` instead.
 To then move it to the left side of the screen without positioning it I used a negative margin with `calc()` to calculate it. \